 Drift also helps to improve user experience by making your website information more easily and conveniently accessible.

 Pricing ranges from $0 up to $1000 per month, depending on the needs and size of your company.

 Make Sending Sales Emails a Breeze

 After creating a promising list of leads and gathering valuable information, it’s time to send those emails!
-Of course, you could use Gmail to reach out to your prospects one by one.
-However, there are numerous apps which will help you automate the process.
+Of course, you could use Gmail to reach out to your prospects individually.
+However, numerous apps will help you automate the process.
 Here are a few we suggest:

 PersistIQ – Manage Your Emails Simply And Intuitively

-PersistIQ is a simple tool which lets you quickly and easily create both campaigns and individual email blasts.
+PersistIQ is a simple tool that lets you quickly and easily create campaigns and individual email blasts.
 They offer 3 plans ranging from $40 to $120 per month.

-Boomerang is a great tool that drops hints on email effectiveness while you type.
-You can also schedule emails to be sent in future and set reminders for yourself to make sure nothing falls through the cracks.
-Boomerang offers a free plan, as well as paid options ranging from $4.99 to $49.99 per month.
+Boomerang is a great tool that hints at email effectiveness while you type.
+You can also schedule emails to be sent in the future and set reminders for yourself to make sure nothing falls through the cracks.
+Boomerang offers a free plan and paid options ranging from $4.99 to $49.99 per month.

 Mailshake – Specifically Designed to Power Your Cold Campaigns

-With a Mailshake membership, you’ll gain access to tons of proven outreach templates, as well as helpful tools like automatic scheduling and split testing capabilities.
-Mailshake currently offers two packages, the Basic for $29 per month, and the Pro for $49 per month.
+With a Mailshake membership, you’ll access many proven outreach templates and helpful tools like automatic scheduling and split testing capabilities.
+Mailshake offers two packages, the Basic for $29 per month and the Pro for $49 per month.